devcrazygit/mbti_test/README.md

 That's all.
 Your mbti test service started.

+## Test
+If you want to test, you have to create database named as "shift_test" like this.
+It can be configured in .env.testing.
-If you want to test, please run the following command in docker shell.
+And then, please run the following command in docker shell.
 ```
 php ./vendor/phpunit/phpunit/phpunit
 ```